If you’re running into trouble here are some simple steps to try.

-- Make sure your system is up to date.
+Make sure your system is up to date.
 We generally recommend running the latest version of macOS your machine supports.
-If you're having trouble with network reliability and are running Mac OSX version 10.10 through 10.10.3, updating to 10.10.4 or later will likely help.

 Reset your Apple Airport, Time Capsule, or other wireless access point/router.
 This is especially important if you've upgraded OS X, as it can remove cached, invalid records preventing sharing from working correctly.
 You may reset these devices using the Airport Utility (for Apple devices) or simply unplugging them for a few seconds.

 Disable sleep.
 Your Mac must be awake for Printopia to work properly.
-In Printopia version 2.1.12 or later, under Advanced Settings there is a new option to "Keep machine awake while connected to line power".
-Checking this box will still allow your display to sleep, but will prevent your Mac from going to sleep entirely, causing your shared printers to disappear from the network.
-You do not need this feature if you are able to get "Wake on Demand" working on your network.
+Go to Server → Advanced Settings... → General, and make sure the "Keep machine awake while connected to line power" checkbox is enabled.
+Enabling this will still allow your display to sleep but will prevent your Mac from going to sleep entirely.

-- Check your firewall settings.
-Open System Preferences, and click on Security, then Firewall.
+Check your firewall settings.
+Go to System Preferences → Security & Privacy → Firewall.
 If your firewall is turned on, click "Advanced", and ensure that "Printopia Server" is listed as allowing incoming connections.
 Also make sure that the "Block all incoming connections" checkbox is not checked.
 You may wish to temporarily turn off your firewall for troubleshooting purposes.
 If you are using Intego or other third-party software to configure your Mac's built-in firewall, ensure that "Client, local server" is selected rather than "Client only" mode.

 Disable printer sharing.
 Make sure your Mac's built-in printer sharing is turned OFF.
-Open System Preferences, click Sharing, then make sure the Printer Sharing option is not enabled.
+System Preferences → Sharing and make sure the Printer Sharing option is not enabled.